Mindscape

 “Tribe?
 I am a Nigerian.”

-“We are starting tribe by tribe, but
+“We are starting tribe by tribe, but forget that for

-forget that for now.
-Tell me about your
+now.
+Tell me about your credentials.”

 “Credentials?
-I am a Nigerian eager to be
+I am a Nigerian eager to be home.”

 “No, no, please don’t rush me.
-I never
+I never forced you

-here at home….”
+home….”

 I was dazed.
-But I was also desperate, so
+But I was also desperate, so I launched

-I thought that would get me home fast.
+would get me home fast.

 “He hen.
-Well, young lady, I will call you
+Well, young lady, I will call you back, but

-back, but let me just tell you this: we have enough
+let me just tell you this: we have enough

 ashawo back home.”

 I waited, despite the sarcasm.
-I waited
+I waited until the

-the Drain.”
+Drain.”
 People like me were asked to please stay

 back.
 “Nigeria has enough problems